fpryor33/ConleyDynamics.jl/docs/src/man/tutorial.md

 - In addition, the struct `cm` contains information on the actual *connection matrix* in the field `cm.matrix`.
-While the field contains the matrix, the rows and columns of the connection matrix correspond to the cells listed in `cm.labels`.
-These cells form the basis for the homology groups of all the Morse sets.
-Moreover, a nonzero entry in the connection matrix indicates that there has to be a connecting orbit between the Morse set for the column label and the Morse set for the row label.
+While the field contains the matrix, the rows and columns of the connection matrix correspond to the simplices in the underlying simplicial complex `sc` listed in `cm.labels`.
+These simplices represent the basis for the homology groups of all the Morse sets.
+Moreover, a nonzero entry in the connection matrix indicates that there has to be a connecting orbit between the Morse set containing the column label and the Morse set containing the row label.

 The remaining field names of the struct `cm` are described in the section on [Conley Theory](@ref).